How do I get money from the Covid-19 Regional Response Fund?

 Is there a geographic focus for the fund?

-Yes: St. Louis City, St. Louis County, St. Charles County, Jefferson County, St. Clair County and Madison County.
+Service area within one or more of the following: St. Louis City, St. Louis County, St. Charles County, Jefferson County, St. Clair County and Madison County.

 What criteria are you using to make your decisions?

 St. Louis Community Foundation defines eligible organizations as any 501(c)3 nonprofit organization that meets the following criteria:

 - Two years of operating/financial history

 - Service area within one or more of the following: Louis City, St. Louis County, St. Charles County, Jefferson County, Madison County and St. Clair County